 It manages acquisition processes on each floor, analysis processes in separate server rooms, user interfaces on any support.

 Access controls for the different profiles involved in the BOS, such as administrators, users, integrators, facility managers.

 In order to manage critical real-time aspects on a secure server for data privacy, data flow constraints, and system resilience, a BOS needs to be able to deploy locally.

-Edge computing is a method of locally processing data, closer to the source as a way of reducing response time and saving bandwidth.
+Edge computing is a method of locally processing data closer to the source to reduce response time and save bandwidth.